 Action Items Completed:

+SLCL went live with MOBIUS (INN-Reach and courier) in mid-June, 2019.

+Met with the new MALA Staff in mid-July, 2019.

+Met with the Kansas Library Express team in the summer, 2019.

+Central Arkansas Library System went live with MOBIUS (INN-Reach and courier) in mid-August, 2019.

 Hosted a webinar with Saint Louis County Library on August 12, 2019, about the use of adhesive item labels as an alternative to paper bands for MOBIUS INN-Reach loans.
 There were 57 registrants and 49 participants.

 In collaboration with the MOBIUS Consortium Office, the Committee facilitated a group order in fall 2019 with 17 member libraries to purchase over 100,000 adhesive item labels from ProServ Business Products, LLC, which are used as an alternative to paper bands for INN-Reach loans.

 Created, distributed, and discussed the results of the fall 2019 courier survey, which received 77 responses.
 Overall, members were satisfied with the courier service: 63 respondents (81.8%) reported being very satisfied with the courier, and 14 respondents (18.2%) indicated that they are somewhat satisfied.

+MOBIUS has recently brought on some libraries in Iowa thanks to a grant coordinated by the State Library of Iowa, which is encouraging and reimbursing academic libraries to join the MOBIUS-managed Iowa Library Alliance (ILA).
+New Iowa libraries include:

+Council Bluffs Public Library

+Indian Hills Community College

+Des Moines Area Community College

+Northwest Iowa Community College

-– the STAT Courier and MOBIUS were awarded the contract which took effect in November, 2019.
+Iowa RFP / Award – the State Library of Iowa has issued a request for proposals (RFP) for courier service for the public libraries of Iowa (some 500+).
+STAT Courier and MOBIUS were awarded the contract which took effect in November, 2019.

 Action Items In-progress/Pending:

-Continue to collaborate with the MOBIUS Consortium Office to develop circulation and courier guidelines during the COVID-19 pandemic.
+Continue to collaborate with the MOBIUS Consortium Office to develop circulation and courier policies and guidelines during the COVID-19 pandemic.

 Finalize and submit the second group order of adhesive item labels to ProServ Business Products, LLC.
-The second order, planned for March 2020, has been delayed due to COVID-19 (coronavirus) and the suspension of the MOBIUS courier service, but commitments were secured from 7 libraries.
+(The second order, planned for March 2020, has been delayed due to COVID-19 (coronavirus) and the suspension of the MOBIUS courier service, but commitments were secured from 7 libraries.)

 Working with the MOBIUS Consortium Office, provide training videos on the MOBIUS Web site about using the MOBIUS Label Maker and Pickup Anywhere (PUA).
 These training opportunities were identified through the fall 2019 courier survey.